waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/4-review.md

 ### Aesthetics

 I addressed "aesthetics" by talking to my client about what colours to use to ensure that the website is the most aesthetically pleasing.
+We decided on a clean blue ans white theme to make the website look simple but professional, as well as making sure the font i used was easy to read.

 ### Social

-Replace this text with notes about what you did during the project to address the implication - design features, etc.
+I addressed this implication by not using any language or design choices that could cause offense to any group of people.

 ### Privacy

 I addressed this by keeping all of the users information in a database as well as making sure the password is stored as a password hash so even if the database is breached, their passwords are safe.
+I also made sure that information such as the user's contact details can only be accessed by the admin.

 ### Accessability